Cray-HPE/docs-csm/operations/CSM_product_management/Configure_CSM_Packages_with_CFS.md

-# Configure Compute Nodes with CFS
+# Configure CSM packages with CFS

-CSM includes a playbook that should be applied to any Compute node images.
+CSM includes a playbook that should be applied to Compute and Application node images.
-The `compute_nodes.yml` playbook installs the packages for both the CFS and BOS reporters.
+The `csm_packages.yml` playbook installs the packages for both the CFS and BOS reporters.
 These packages are necessary for CFS and BOS to run, so a configuration layer containing the playbook must be included in the image customization for any nodes that are expected to be managed with CFS and BOS.